 \section{Introduction}

-Distributed computing clusters are fundamental in many domains, such as machine learning, data-mining, high-precision numerical simulations as they allow parallelization of the computational tasks \cite{baldini2017serverless}.
+Distributed computing clusters are fundamental in many domains, such as machine learning, data-mining, and high-precision numerical simulations as they allow parallelization of the computational tasks \cite{baldini2017serverless}.
 The widespread reliance on distributed computation clusters presents several opportunities over traditional computing paradigms, but also offer a new set of challenges.
-Among the most well-recognized issues is that of the stochasticity in the time required for computation.
-This gives rise to the phenomena of ``stragglers'', that is agents with large response times which delay computation.
-In this scenario, coding can be applied to reduce the delays in computation resulting from stragglers \cite{reisizadeh2019coded}.
-In this paper, we propose a novel scheme for distributed computation with straggling which makes use of the variations in the magnitude of the matrix entries which naturally occurs in many applications, such as back-propagation in DNN training.
-We first identify the matrix sub-products which have the largest norm and use UEP to provide a level of resiliency to struggling which is proportional to this norm.
-This offers an improved resilience to struggling when considering the approximate reconstruction of a matrix product by a given computation deadline.
+Among the most well-recognized issues is that of the stochasticity in the time required for the computation.
+This gives rise to the phenomenon of ``stragglers'', that is, agents with large response times which delay computation.
+As a remedy, channel coding can be applied to reduce the delays in computation due to stragglers \cite{reisizadeh2019coded}.
+In this paper, we propose a novel scheme for distributed computation with stragglers which makes use of the variations in the magnitude of the matrix entries which naturally occur in many applications, such as back-propagation in Deep Neural Network (DNN) training.
+We first identify the matrix sub-products which are expected to have the largest norms and use Unequal Error Protection (UEP) to provide a level of resiliency against stragglers.
+The proposed solution offers an improved resilience by providing an improved approximate reconstruction of the matrix product by a given computation deadline.